openstack-archive/tripleo-quickstart-extras/roles/undercloud-deploy/README.md

 deployment methods section below for the alternative modes.
 - `undercloud_install_log`: <'{{ working_dir }}/undercloud_install.log'> -- the full path
 to the undercloud install log file.
-- `network_environment_file`: <'network-environment.yaml.j2'> -- the name of the jinja template
-used as the base for the network-environment for tripleo.
 - `undercloud_hieradata_override_file`: <'quickstart-hieradata-overrides-classic-undercloud.yaml.j2'> -- the name of
 jinja template used to override the undercloud's install hieradata
 - `undercloud_ironic_ipxe_port`: <'3816'> -- port to use for httpd ipxe server